 4. SPECIAL DIETS IN LONDON.
 As you would expect of a global city with an incredibly diverse population, you won't need to look too far in London to find a great meal that also caters to your dietary restrictions.
 The biggest resource for vegans is called Vegan London (easy to remember then).
 We interviewed founder Brian Jacobs a few years ago on CAPA World!
-Vegetarians will find plenty of useful information there as well, but for a round up for 30 must try vegetarian restaurants in the city, check out Stylist's blog post.
+Vegetarians will find plenty of useful information there as well.
 For those of you eating gluten-free, Time Out has you covered.
 If you're simply on a health kick, The Resident shared 15 of their favorite healthy-eating restaurants in London.
 And, for those of you who have specific dietary restrictions due to your religion, have a look at Halal Girl About Town for a Halal-friendly restaurant directory or The Standard's list of places to find London's best kosher food.

 5. LONDON FOOD FESTIVALS.
 If if the weather doesn't always cooperate, Londoners love a festival, especially when it revolves around food!
 April sees the London Coffee Festival which means barista competitions, Instagramable latte art, DJs and interactive workshops.
 May brings us the BBC Good Food Show Summer In The City with celebrity chef interviews and live cooking on stage as well as Foodies Festival in Syon Park where you can stock up on artisan goods, compete in a chili-eating competition and mingle with food writers.
 June brings the al fresco food celebration with Taste of London in Regent's Park which turns into a giant picnic fueled by mini specialty dishes from the city's best chefs (including some with Michelin stars).
 In July, we have another round of Foodies Festival, this time in Blackheath.
 The Foodies are the UK's biggest celebration of food and drink.
 The BBC Good Food Festival comes at the end of August.
 Besides the obvious food focus, there's roaming circus performers providing entertainment.
 There's another Foodies Festival at Alexander Palace the same weekend.
 Here's a food festival rundown from London Town.